DavidStinson/test/concepts/README.md

 ![Hero image](./assets/hero.png)

 ## What is scope?

-In general, the concept of **[Scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope)** in computer programming pertains to the **accessibility** of variables and functions from a given point of the code.
-In other words, as we write a line of code, what variables and functions do we have access to?
-JavaScript scope is lexical, which means that it's determined by the physical structure of the code.
+In general, the concept of [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope) in programming refers to the variables and functions we can access to from a given line of code.

+JavaScript scope is *lexical*, meaning that the code's physical structure determines scope.

-If a line of code doesn’t have access to a variable/function, we could say that variable/function is “out of scope”.
+When a line of code doesn't have access to a variable or function, we can describe that variable or function as being "out of scope".

+> 📚 In languages with *lexical* scope, such as JavaScript, the accessibility of variables is determined based on their position within code.

+## Why does scope matter?

+Scope is an essential concept because it determines exactly what variables you can access and where.
+At first, this may feel limiting, but it has many benefits for us as developers:

+- Variable isolation: A variable's use is confined to its scope, making it easier to reduce unintended side effects.
+- Code readability: Because a variable is confined to its scope, we can safely reuse the same variable name in different scopes.
+This can greatly assist readability.
+For example, if we have multiple loops, we can safely use the `i` variable name in each one.
+- Memory efficiency: When a variable is no longer in scope, it can be automatically removed from a computer's memory.
+We, as developers, don't have to think about or manage this process.
+This is known as garbage collection and is a benefit in higher-level languages like JavaScript.